Red ATB: Akaishi Investments stage (2008–2013) and Invesbol stage (2014–2019)

 ATB returns to Bolivian hands when the Spanish company Akaishi Investments sells its shares to the Bolivian company Invesbol, made up of Jaime "Jimmy" Iturri Salmón, Marcelo Hurtado (president of the ATB board) and Luis Nemtala.
 Thus, ATB's programming is renewed and allows the return of Argentine teleseries and Brazilian telenovelas, preserving emblematic programs such as "Sábados Populares" and with Adolfo Paco and his son Cori Paco as hosts and the great return of the experienced María René Duchén as host of Noticiando.
 It expanded its operations in Santa Cruz, bet on national production, implementing ATB Documents, the only journalistic investigation program in the form of reportage and documentary.

+From 2010, it started airing Nickelodeon series (which was valid until 2020) and lost its first place to Unitel, while still having the slogan "la red que Bolivia ve".

+In October 2014, Ernesto Asbún bought 25% of the shares held by Garafulic.